PreethiSV1/Brew-Crew/README.md

 8. Edit auth.dart to contain a class called AuthService to assist in sign in anonymously, sign in with email and password, register with email, sign out.

   - Create FirebaseAuth instance
+  - Use the instance to create a (Future) function for signing in anonymously and returns the user